Sage Brocklebank

 Sage Brocklebank (born January 14, 1978) is a Canadian actor best known for his role as Buzz McNab, a long-standing role on the comedy-drama Psych.
 He also produces movies and writes for theatre and film.

 Career

 Actor

-Since 2001 Brocklebank has appeared in over 40 film and television roles, including starring roles in How I Married My High School Crush, Psych!, A Bride for Christmas, Suspension, and Heavenly Match.
+Since 2001 Brocklebank has appeared in over 40 film and television roles, including How I Married My High School Crush, Psych, A Bride for Christmas, Suspension, and Heavenly Match.
 He has also appeared in Once Upon a Time (a one-time appearance as Gaston), Arrow, Smallville, Alien Trespass, Stargate SG-1, Supernatural, and Level Up.

 Brocklebank has also long been involved in theater.
-He has created, produced, and starred in several plays in Vancouver, including: Felony (Winner Site Specific award Vancouver Fringe Festival 2012), In a Dark Dark House, The Shape of Things, TAPE, and others.
+He has created, produced, and starred in several plays in Vancouver, including: Felony (Winner Site Specific award Vancouver Fringe Festival 2012), In a Dark Dark House, The Shape of Things and TAPE.

 Producer

 Brocklebank started producing films in 2014 and has now produced Suspension (2015), Real Fiction (2016), and Ariel Unraveling (2016).